Míchel (footballer, born 1975)

 Miguel Ángel Sánchez Muñoz, known as Míchel (/es/; born 30 October 1975), is a Spanish professional football manager and former player who played as a midfielder.
-He is the manager of Girona.
+He is the head coach of Eredivisie club Ajax.

 In a 20-year senior career, he amassed La Liga totals of 182 matches and 25 goals, adding 169 games and 18 goals in the Segunda División and playing mostly with Rayo Vallecano (17 seasons, three spells).

 As a manager, Míchel led Rayo, Huesca and Girona in both top divisions, winning promotion with all three clubs including as champions with the first two.

 Playing career

 Míchel was born in Madrid.
 A product of Rayo Vallecano's youth system, he appeared once for the first team in the 1993–94 season, then alternated between them and the reserves two more years.

 After a loan to Almería in the Segunda División, Míchel returned to Rayo, being essential as the capital outskirts side finished ninth in 1999–2000 and qualified for the subsequent UEFA Cup through fair play.
 The following campaign, he scored a career-best ten times in 33 games (all starts) as they ranked 14th; he added six goals in the UEFA Cup, in a run that ended in the quarter-finals at the hands of fellow La Liga club Alavés.

 Míchel moved in 2003 to Real Murcia for a €2,7 million fee, being relatively used in his first year, which ended in top-division relegation.
 He appeared very rarely, however, in his final two seasons, which included a six-month loan spell with Málaga in 2004–05, where he was also sparingly used.

 In July 2006, Míchel returned home and to Rayo, helping it return to the second tier in the 2007–08 season.
 He continued to be team captain and, during the 2010–11 campaign, still contributed two goals in 20 matches as they returned to the top flight after eight years.